javaJumar/circles-capstone-/README.md

 Out & About
 ===========
-An application designed to help people get off their couches, faces away from a screen, and find fun events in their local community.
+An application designed to help people be 'out and about', possibly keep faces away from a screen, and find fun events in their local community.

-**Does this show up?????**

 Motivation
 ----------
-The idea for the app dawned on me when I personally needed to search for events locally so my wife and I can find fun things to do.
+The idea for the app dawned on me when I personally needed to search for events locally so my wife and I can find new and fun things to do.

 Screenshots
 ----------